blaenk/site/content/notes/distributed-systems.md

 Key range partitioning sorts the keys and partitions ranges of keys.
 It has the benefit that range queries are efficient since records in a range are next to each other.

-Key range partitioning may not be balanced due to the distribution of the data, so the partition boundaries need to adapt to the data in order to remain balanced.
+The partitions may not be balanced due to the distribution of the data, so the partition boundaries need to adapt to the data in order to remain balanced.

+If a partition grows too large it can be split in two.

 ## Hash Partitioning